jonas-gd/laravel-test/README.md

 # Laravel-test

-Simple application of crud in laravel.
+Simple application of crud on the laravel.

+The application uses a custom theme in the laravel.
+The version of laravel 8.15.0 and mysql database.

+Crud has a migration to the tables in the database.
+The forms have some validations and the numbers and preferences form uses livewire for a richer interface.

+The user can register Customers.
+Customers have numbers and numbers have preferences.

  Contact me if you need more details.

 ## Some application screens